Living with the effects of hormone therapy

 Some cancer treatments can lower the levels of sex hormones in the body.
 The sex hormones are oestrogen and progesterone in women, and testosterone in men.
 The cancer treatments include hormone therapy for prostate cancer.

 Prostate cancer needs testosterone to grow.
-Hormonal therapy aims to:
+Hormonal therapy aims to stop:

 How can low levels of testosterone affect the heart?